AERodgers/PhD/README.md

   ~~3.
 Overwrite previous p.adj columns using the same p.adj method~~ ~~4.
 Remove any previous signif. columns and insert a new one as a last column.~~

+    **Alternative solution**

-    $\rightarrow$ Alternative solution: getModelFixedFX now automatically distinguishes two-level factors from multilevel factors and adds the slope statistics of the two-level factros them to the pairwise analysis.
+    getModelFixedFX now automatically distinguishes two-level factors from multilevel factors and adds the slope statistics of the two-level factros them to the pairwise analysis.

     Also, p values of ANOVAs of models need to be assessed separately as they already incorporate statistics and p.values from the terns in the model.

 #### 2022.07.08

-* Correct errors in composite models files `mode and acc_phon` files
+* ~~Correct errors in composite models in mode and acc_phon folder~~
-* Correct errors in composite models files `mode and acc_phon` files
+* ~~Correct errors in all models in mode only folder~~
-* Update Excel workbooks to include
+* Update Excel workbooks to include 2-level fixed effect factors.